Swedish Social Democratic Party: 21st century

-The Social Democratic Party was defeated in 2006 by the centre-right Alliance for Sweden coalition which according to research from the Department of Government at Uppsala University can be largely traced to the SAP government's poor handling of the two major natural disasters that struck the Swedish political landscape at the turn of the new year of 2004 and 2005.
-These disasters are known as the 2004 Boxing Day Tsunami and the 2005 Storm Gudrun (Erwin).
-In particular, the Centre Party was very successful in its opposition against the SAP on the issue of the party's poor crisis response to these disasters.
+The Social Democratic Party was defeated in 2006 by the centre-right Alliance for Sweden coalition.
 Mona Sahlin succeeded Göran Persson as party leader in 2007, becoming the party's first female party leader.
 Prior to the 2010 Swedish general election, the Social Democratic Party formed a cooperation with the Green Party and the Left Party culminating in the Red–Green alliance.
 The cooperation was dissolved following another defeat in 2010, throwing the party in to its longest period in opposition since before 1936.
 Sahlin announced her resignation following the 2010 defeat and she was succeeded by Håkan Juholt in 2011.
 Initially, his leadership gave a rise in the opinion polls before being involved in a scandal surrounding benefits from parliament which after a period culminated in his resignation.
-Sahlin and Juholt become the first party leaders since Claes Tholin, who was party leader 1896–1907, to not become Prime Ministers.
+Sahlin and Juholt become the first SPA party leaders since Claes Tholin, who was party leader 1896–1907, to not become Prime Ministers of Sweden.

-Stefan Löfven, elected by the party board, succeeded Juholt as party leader.
+Stefan Löfven, elected by the party council, succeeded Juholt as party leader.
 Löfven led the Social Democratic Party into the 2014 European Parliament election which resulted in the party's worst electoral results at national level since universal suffrage was introduced in 1921.
 He then led the party into the 2014 Swedish general election which resulted in the party's second worst election result to the Riksdag since universal suffrage was introduced in 1921.
 With a hung parliament, Löfven formed a minority coalition government with the Green Party.
-On 2 October 2014, the Riksdag approved Löfven to become the country's Prime Minister and he took office on 3 October 2014 alongside his Cabinet.
+On 2 October 2014, the Riksdag approved Löfven to become the country's prime minister, and he took office on 3 October 2014 alongside his Cabinet.
 The Social Democratic Party and the Green Party voted in favour of Löfvén becoming Prime Minister while the Left Party, a close ally of the SAP, abstained.
 The oppositional Alliance-parties also abstained while the Sweden Democrats voted against.

 In the 2018 Swedish general election, the Social Democrats' vote share fell to 28.3 percent, its lowest level of support since 1911.
 Nevertheless, a Social Democrat and Green Party coalition government was formed in January 2019.
-Relying on support of the Centre Party and the Liberals, it is one of the weakest governments in Swedish history.
+Relying on support of the Centre Party and Liberals, it was one of the weakest governments in Swedish history.